ttimbers/conda_env_practice/README.md

 2. Try to run some antiquated (Python 2.7 and lower compatible) Python code, such as `python -c "print 'Back from the Future'"`.
 This should fail.

-3. In the terminal, navigate to the root of the repository and run: `conda env create --file environment.yml`
+3. In the terminal, navigate to the root of the repository and run: `conda env create --file environment.yml` (note: If you have a M1/M2 Mac, please run this command instead: `CONDA_SUBDIR=osx-64 conda env create --file environment.yml`).

 4. Activate the environment by typing `conda activate oldie_but_a_goodie`